khanson679/kilobyteofhelium.net/posts/2022/song-translation-kimi-no-shiranai-monogatari/index.md

 .. type: text
 -->

-Title: Kimi no Shiranai Monogatari (The Story You Don't Know) <br/>
-Lyrics/Composition: ryo <br/>
-Performer: supercell

-This is the ending song to the anime *Bakemonogatari*.
+This is the ending song to the anime TV show *Bakemonogatari*.
 It's a real gem -- beautiful melody and lyrics, and adjusted an octave down it even fits my vocal range!
 You can find it on Youtube.